Peterborough Cathedral: Tudor

 In 1541, following Henry VIII's dissolution of the monasteries, the relics were lost.
 The church survived by being selected as the cathedral of the Anglican Diocese of Peterborough.
+The last Abbot of Peterborough, John Chambers, became the first Bishop of Peterborough.
 Henry's former wife, Catherine of Aragon, had been buried there in 1536.
+Her tomb was damaged in 1643 and restored in the 19th century.
 To this day, her grave is honoured by visitors who decorate it with flowers and pomegranates (her symbol).
 The gold letters at the site read "Katharine Queen of England", a title she was denied at the time of her death.
 A festival to commemorate the Queen is held yearly.

-In 1587, the body of Mary, Queen of Scots was initially buried here after her execution at nearby Fotheringhay Castle, but it was later removed to Westminster Abbey on the orders of her son, King James I of England.
+In 1587, the body of Mary, Queen of Scots was initially buried here after her execution at nearby Fotheringhay Castle, but it was later removed to Westminster Abbey on the orders of her son, King James VI of Scotland and James I of England.